 For a prominent tie-dye effect, use as many colors as possible.

-The pointillism technique used here by decorating the butterfly with points all over intensifies its beauty.
-The twig used for making a part of its body is an out-of-the-box idea, giving it a natural touch.
+The pointillism technique applied here by decorating the butterfly with points all over intensifies its beauty.
+The twig used for making a part of its body is an out-of-the-box idea, giving it a rustic look.

 While doing a project with toddlers or kindergarteners, you could keep the design as simple as possible by using small dots only, as shown here.
 The red pipe cleaner used for the face, makes it look simply amazing.